Revenue

 Local Levy

-The local operations levy provides 16.35% of the district’s general fund revenues.
-The levy amount is capped by the legislature and must be approved by district voters in a special election every two to four years.
-The District’s levy authority has been reduced significantly as state revenue has grown.
-Local levy is now capped at $2,500 per student or $2.50/1000 of assessed value whichever is less adjusted by CPI annually.
+The local Educational Programs and Operations (EP&O) Levy provides 15.5%.
+The levy amount must be approved by district voters in a special election every two to four years.
+The local levy is capped at $2,500 per student or $2.50/1000 of assessed value, whichever is less adjusted by the Consumer Price Index (CPI) annually.

 Federal Funds

-Federal categorical funds comprise 2.23% of district revenues.
-These monies fund supplemental special education programs, Title I, and support free and reduced lunches in the food service program.
+Federal funds comprise 2.3% of district revenues.
+These monies fund supplemental Special Services programs, Title I, and support free and reduced lunches in the Food Service program.
 These revenues may only be used for their specific program purpose.

 Other School District and Agency Funds